-Following the qualification of SaMD, developer or manufacturer should identify the category in which their SaMD sits.
-The categorization principals are based on two statements and determined by four categories (I, II, III, IV) that determine the impact of the SaMD has on the patient or public health.
+Following the qualification of SaMD, developers or manufacturers should identify the category in which their SaMD sits.
+The categorization principles are based on two statements and determined by four categories (I, II, III, IV) that determine the impact the SaMD has on the patient or public health.
 The risk category is on a gradual spectrum from the lowest impact (Category I) to the highest impact (Category IV).
 The examples for each category are:

 - Category IV – life and death, time-critical; SaMD that performs analysis to diagnose and making treatment decisions for (i) meningitis in children, (ii) acute stroke patients, (iii) cancer lesions etc.